janzhou/git-encrypt/README.md

 Once configuration is complete, reset and checkout all the files:

-    $ git reset --hard HEAD
+    $ gitcrypt reset

 All the files in the are now decrypted and ready to be edited.

-**Note that if you have diffrent salt you will see that files _modified_ but git diff show none.
+**Note that if you have diffrent salt you will see that files _modified_ but `git diff` show none.
-Just commit and push this invisible changes**
+This will lead to *grown up* of repository because all encrypred files will considered as changed**

 # Conclusion